Esri/calcite-design-system/packages/calcite-components/src/components/dialog/Dialog.md

 Dialog

 - modal default value?

+- panel properties

   - disabled property?
   - closeButtonDisabled property?
   - focusTrapDisabled?
   - loading propertY?
   - menuOpen property?

 - outsideCloseDisabled?
 - do we need escapeDisabled?

-- placement property: v2??
+- placement property: add as feat?
 - alerts slot: should this be on panel???
 - overriding messages on internal components?
 - renderStyle??

-- shell @slot modals need to create a dialogs slot?
+- shell @slot modals need to create a dialogs slot

+TODO:

+- HTML DEMOS
+- STORYBOOK
+- CSS
+  - all panel vars for css
+  - fix custom props